chihkuanyeh/chihkuanyeh.github.io/content/publication/first/index.md

 ---
-title: "Threading the needle for off-manifold and on-manifold value functions for Shapley Value Explanations"
+title: "First is Better than Last for Language Data Influence"
 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - Chih-Kuan Yeh
+- Ankur Taly
-- Kuan-Yun Lee
+- Mukund Sundararajan
 - Frederick Liu
 - Pradeep Ravikumar

 # Author notes (optional)
 author_notes:
 -

 date: "2022"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2022-04-01T00:00:00Z"
+publishDate: "2022-12-01T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;